 The online Concept Descriptions contain descriptions of the interpretation and use of certain medication error terms (e.g., “Dispensing error”).

+All information that is relevant (including contextual) should be available during term selection.

 For further information, please refer to Section 3 of the MedDRA Points to Consider Companion Document which contains detailed examples, guidance, and “Questions and Answers” on medication errors (see Appendix, Section 4.2 Links and References).

 Reports of medication errors may or may not include information about clinical consequences.